Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

 \subsection{Intrinsic bias reveals directionality-tunable rotational movement of doublets}

+Next, we wondered what the slightest perturbation to the model could give rise to a bias in directional movement.
+We extended the polarity model in Eq.~\eqref{eq:polarity_c} by adding a randomly fluctuating intrinsic bias via the term $\mu \mathrm{U}(0,1)$ in the velocity alignment:

+This is our core assumption about how a preferential cellular organization of the actomyosin cytoskeletal components manifests as an internal torque of the cell body against the underlying matrix.
+Our motivation is based on the mounting evidence of molecular tilt in the orientation of the cytoskeletal components of some adherent cells~\cite{tee2023actin,yamamoto2025epithelial,mogilner2015cytoskeletal}.
+Here, $\mathrm{U}(0, 1)$ denotes a uniform random variable on $[0, 1]$, so the bias term $\mu \mathrm{U}(0, 1)$ is uniformly distributed over $[\mu, 0]$ where $\mu < 0$ (clockwise) or $[0, \mu]$ when $\mu > 0$ (counterclockwise).
+For the default value $\mu = -0.3$ (Table~S1), this corresponds to a random angular perturbation with a mean of approximately $9$ degrees and a standard deviation of less than $0.1$ degrees.

-Following the singlet analysis and computational findings that suggested a more responsive polarity machinery (either via strength of active forces or velocity alignment timescale) can yield a robust bias, we similarly introduce a mild CW cellular bias in each cell via $\mu<0$ in Eq.~\ref{eq:polarity_c}.
-This choice is equivalent to a standard uniform distribution with mean $<9$ degrees and standard deviation of $<0.1$.
-Indeed, we found that was the case in the doublets (Fig.~4F) -- the modification revealed a tug-of-war between the effect of centering mechanical forces (confinement and intracellular coupling) and the biased active force (biochemical polarization).
-The parameter changes that produced CW bias (blue, Fig.~4F) include increased strength of active forces, faster velocity alignment response, or weaker frictional drag and cell-cell volume exclusion.
-Our interpretation is that CW bias emerges when cells behaved more individualistic and/or have a stronger (faster) response in their polarization machinery (which is endowed with a mild intrinsic CW bias in the model).
-Unlike the singlet results, a CCW bias in rotational movement can also be produced.
-This happened with decreased strength of active forces, slower velocity alignment response, or stronger cell-cell volume exclusion.
+The modification revealed a tug-of-war between the effects of centering mechanical forces (confinement and cell-cell coupling) and the biased active polarity force (biochemical polarization) (Fig.~\ref{fig:doublet_round1_results}A).
+Although the default parameters showed no directionality bias (inset, Fig.~\ref{fig:doublet_round1_results}A), when we repeated the same exploratory parameter search as above, we found that certain parameters produced a CW bias ($\geq 60\%$, blue region in Fig.~\ref{fig:doublet_round1_results}A), while others produced a CCW bias ($\leq 40\%$, red region in Fig.~\ref{fig:doublet_round1_results}A).
+To obtain a CW bias, the system required a faster (lower) velocity alignment response ($\tau_\text{VA}$) or a weaker cell-cell volume exclusion ($\gamma_\text{cc}$).
+Our interpretation is that CW bias emerges when cells behave more individualistically, meaning that they have a faster response from their polarization machinery (which is endowed with a mild intrinsic CW bias in the model) compared to the other forces in the system.
+On the other hand, a CCW bias emerged with weaker polarity forces ($\gamma_\text{pol}$), a slower (higher) velocity alignment response, or a stronger cell-cell volume exclusion.
+We interpret this as the doublet system moving linked together like a rigid dumbbell, and the applied forces cause a rotation around the center-of-mass, which induces a counteracting torque on the system and yields a CCW bias (Fig.~\ref{fig:doublet_round1_results}D).